South Africa case is opening doors to grim apartheid deaths

+The inquest into whether anti-apartheid activist Ahmed Timol jumped or was pushed to his death from that tenth-floor window in a police station on Oct.
+27, 1971, opens wounds anew.

-JOHANNESBURG (AP) — Room 1026 of Johannesburg’s Central Police Station looks like any mid-century office in need of a fresh coat of paint: Dusty vertical blinds hang in the window, opening onto an unremarkable view of a chip shop, a lunchtime favorite for police officers.
+JOHANNESBURG — Room 1026 of Johannesburg’s Central Police Station looks like any midcentury office in need of a fresh coat of paint: Dusty vertical blinds hang in the window, opening onto an unremarkable view of a chip shop, a lunchtime favorite for police officers.

 But for the past several weeks, South Africans have been riveted by an inquest into whether anti-apartheid activist Ahmed Timol jumped or was pushed to his death from that tenth-floor window on Oct.
 27, 1971.